 In November 2010, Tammy was expecting their third child and, through complications of pregnancy, had to cancel the remainder of the concert dates until the end of the pregnancy.
 Their child was born one month early, in February 2011 but with many health complications which put off even more concerts.
 Then, in June of 2011, because of the terminal illness of Curtis' father, they chose to move across the country to Missouri to be closer family.
 This would mean that both Joe and Al would be staying behind in Florida and that there would be a new season for Faithful Crossings.

-Through both sickness and death it was a season of waiting on the Lord and seeking His will for the ministry and for their lives and the ministry of Faithful Crossings.
-But, as always, God was faithful and although He sometimes tells us to wait we can believe that He has it all under control and that all things will work together for good...
-So, here we are.
+Through both sickness and death it was a season of waiting on the Lord and seeking His will for the ministry.
+God was faithful and although He sometimes tells us to wait, we can believe that He has it all under control and that all things will work together for good...
 We've walked through the valley of the shadow of death... we've been parched in the desert and we've climbed up the mountain top and we can still say, God is TRULY Faithful and we are excited about what God has in store for us at this new season in our ministry.
-As we embrace, once more, the sweet family harmonies and combine our voices with our daughter, Lauren to make up the new Faithful Crossings.
-Ready to walk hand in hand with God to go wherever He chooses to lead us.
+In 2016 we embraced, once more, the sweet family harmonies and combined our voices with our daughter, Lauren, to make up the new Faithful Crossings.